 Massive turnout in Catalonia as Spain faces crucial election

 Catalans are heading to the polling stations in mass to cast their votes in the Spanish general election, after a campaign that has revolved around the independence bid and the rise of the far right.
-And the voting day is almost over, with the last figures before the ballots are counted released after 6pm.

 In one of Spain’s most crucial elections in decades, Catalonia has taken center stage following a campaign with most parties having an eye on the 2017 independence bid, when a referendum and a declaration of independence provoked an unprecedented political crisis.

-Now, the leaders of the main pro-independence parties are running as candidates from prison, and unionist right-wing parties repeatedly attacked the Spanish president Pedro Sánchez for coming to power thanks to the votes from Catalan parties.
+Now, the leaders of the main pro-independence parties are running from prison, and unionist right-wing parties repeatedly attacked the Spanish president Pedro Sánchez for coming to power thanks to the votes from Catalan parties.

 While the turnout rose in Spain as a whole (41.4%, a 4.5-point increase), it could partly be due to the skyrocketing numbers in Catalonia.